Overview

 On maps, the peak is Point 5977.
 However, Point 5977 is not the actual highpoint of WRSP; the real highpoint is just southwest and is the "sharp" peak seen from both the TH and points along the climb.
 The highpoint crosses the 6000' contour on USGS maps, and I am using 6020', halfway between 6000' and the next contour (6040') as an estimate for the elevation.
 Captions for this page's photos do indicate that the highpoint is the sharp peak; it is also easy to distinguish by the sheer cliff below it that drops to the saddle connecting WRSP and White Rock Peak.

 Do not confuse White Rock Spring Peak with White Rock Peak.
 The latter is the pyramid-shaped peak almost due west of the parking area (photos on this page differentiate the two peaks).
-The two peaks are connected by a saddle, but climbing both in one outing via their connecting ridge is not feasible for most climbers since the drop from White Rock Spring Peak to the ridge joining it to its higher neighbor involves a cliff that would be difficult for an unroped climber to negotiate.
+The two peaks are connected by a saddle, and it takes a little route-finding to keep the way between the two safe (see attached route page for traverse)

 This peak is nothing to brag about over beers in the evening, but it makes a great short objective if time is limited.
 During my April 2009 visit to Las Vegas with my 4-year-old son, I was looking for high-quality things to do early in the morning before my son woke up (we were staying with my brothers, so I wasn’t leaving him unattended) or with my son later in the day.
-Some other SP members (including the author of the guidebook mentioned above) recommended this and other peaks; their recommendations were spot-on.
+Some other SP members recommended this and other peaks; their recommendations were spot on.

 Route